Can You Put Leave-In Conditioner On Dry Hair?

 How Often Can You Put Leave-In Conditioner In Dry Hair?

-We asked around and discovered that yes, many people like using their leave-in conditioner in-between washes by putting it on dry hair.
+We asked around and discovered that, yes, many people like using their leave-in conditioner between washes by applying it to dry hair.

-Some were able to maintain great hydration by applying a little bit of leave-in conditioner every morning, while others only did it once every few days to avoid making the hair look greasy.
+Some maintained great hydration by applying a little leave-in conditioner every morning, while others did so only once every few days to avoid making the hair look greasy.

 Ultimately, there is no harm in using a leave-in conditioner daily.
 The only risk is build-up, which is more likely with non-porous hair.